mygamedevtools/scene-loader/README.md

 ### Why so many interfaces?

-The idea behind the interfaces is first to decouple things and second to allow you to build your own systems if you require something very different from the provided content.
+The idea behind the interfaces is first to decouple things and second to allow you to build your systems if you require something very different from the provided content.
 Sometimes projects require very specific implementations, and instead of making the system extremely complex and detailed, I'd rather have it broken into many different pieces that you can replace to fit with whatever works best in each use case.

 I am always open to suggestions, so please if you have any, don't hesitate to share!